-- 1/4 cup coconut milk, (canned, not in a carton)
+- 1/2 cup coconut milk (canned, not in a carton)

-- 1/4 cup raw mild honey
+- 1/4 cup coconut sugar (optional honey or maple syrup)

-- Dash of sea salt
+- dash of sea salt

 - 1 teaspoon pure vanilla extract

 - Canned coconut milk can be found in the Asian or organic sections of most grocery stores.